-Wendigos is a popular character for myth and fantasy readers.
 In Algonquin myths, Wendigo is a macabre creature that lives in the material and spiritual world.
-It often resembles a human being in distorted forms or has animal characteristics such as horns and sharp claws, as if its appearance were not already frightening enough.
+It resembles a human being in distorted forms or has animal characteristics such as horns and sharp claws as if its appearance were not already frightening enough.
 Wendigo can also assume a spiritual form and possess a person’s body, making them behave violently and cruelly.

 The ancient beliefs of Native American peoples mentioned the existence of a creature that appeared to be the incarnation of a nightmare.
 This terrible monster lived in the icy forests of the north, where it wandered in search of new victims, which it devoured to the bone with pleasure.
-This creature is known as Wendigo, a curse for fear and concern, especially among the Algonquin tribes who inhabited northeastern North America near the Great Lakes region.
-If you want to read horror and mythology on wendigos, you are on the way.
+This creature is known as Wendigo, a curse for fear and concern, especially among the Algonquin tribes that inhabited northeastern North America near the Great Lakes region.

 5 Books About Wendigos (Algonquin Myth)